mdmadonna/SQLite-Workshop/README.md

 # SQLite-Workshop
 Database Manager for SQLite

-This is still a work in progress and not yet ready for Beta.
 See <a href="https://github.com/mdmadonna/SQLite-Workshop/issues">Issues</a> for current status.
+I am interested in feedback :-).

 SQLite Workshop has a wide range of features and capabilities including: